Categories

 • Familiar face and energy

-• May get insider pics from knowing the group’s politics
+• May get “inside” shots from knowing the group’s politics

-• If you like to do it, you probably can micro-manage a friend shooting
+• If you like to, you probably can micro-manage a friend

 CONs – FRIEND (the downside):